svecosystem/formsnap/sites/docs/content/api-reference/form-item.md

 ---
 title: <Form.Item />
-description: The component responsible for associating a label with a control.
+description: Responsible for associating a label with a control and providing necessary attributes for the control.
 ---

 <script>